Completed Space Science Missions

 RHODIUM PLANT LIFE

+This Plant Life mission conducted by the U.S. Air Force Academy (USAFA) under a CRADA with Rhodium Scientific, investigates food supply chain resilience.
 Due to the high cost of transporting food to space, developing the ability to produce plants for food in space is crucial for planning sustainable, long-term missions.
-Results from this study also supports fundamental plant growth research and could help identify genetic mechanisms for increasing production of crop plants on Earth.
+Results from this study also support fundamental plant growth research and could help identify genetic mechanisms to increase crop production on Earth.

 MISSION TAGS: #Astrobotany #SpaceAgriculture #PlantsinSpace #BusinessOfScience